-%Proposed R&D budgets will be assessed during the selection process.
+\ Proposed research budgets will be assessed during the selection process.

-- \Actual R&D budgets will be determined based on review and approval of the R&D plan. - \Separate adjustments may be made during the research period based on the research progress status, etc. (For details, please refer to "3.1 Creating an R&D plan"). - \JST will pay R&D costs (direct costs) and indirect costs (up to 30% of direct costs) as collaborative R&D costs to the R&D institution based on the collaborative research agreement. - \Applied research will be determined through a review of the in-program call for selected PIs.
+\Actual research budgets will be determined based on review and approval of the R&D plan.

+- \Separate adjustments may be made during the research period based on the research progress status, etc. (For details, please refer to "3.1 Creating an R&D plan"). - \JST will pay research costs (direct costs) and indirect costs (up to 30% of direct costs) as collaborative research costs to the research institution based on the collaborative research agreement. - \\Applied research will be determined through a review of the in-program call for selected PIs.
 Please note that the implementation of applied research will be approved through a competitive review process, and the timing of the in-program call for proposals and review will be determined by the JST.